Memory Loader

 Reset Button

 The Reset button resets the on-board LAR back to zero.
 It also generates a pulse on the RST pin that acts as the master reset for the SAP-Plus.
-For SAP-1 and other builds, this RST pin can be combined with a RST signal being generated elsewhere.
+For SAP-1 and other builds, this RST pin can be combined with a RST signal being generated elsewhere to allow this button to act as a master reset.

 SAP-Plus Interfacing